Mudpiepie/ansible_elixir/README.md

-# Elixir + Phoenix framework on CentOS 7 playbook
+# Elixir + Phoenix framework + eDeliver on CentOS 7 playbook

+## Warning

+This playbook, does not handle npm, brunch or postgresql.
+At this moment.